AgathaZareth/Capstone_Project/README.md

 ### P Values and confidence intervals

-All p values are below .05, and all confidence intervals do not span zero.
+To determine if an observed outcome is statistically significant, we look at the P values; in this case they are all below .05 indicating that there **_is_** a relationship between the associated coefficient and a teams percentage of wins in their regular season games.
+We also see all confidence intervals do not span zero, which would indicate an uncertainty of having either a positive or negative correlation.

 ### R squared